Introduction: Why bug reporting quality is a QA multiplier

 9. Check for duplicates before filing a new bug report

-Add value to existing reports: If you find a duplicate, don't just close yours — add your reproduction steps, your environment details, and your screenshots to the original.
+Before filing a new bug, search the existing backlog.
+If someone has already reported the same issue, add your additional context to the existing report rather than creating a duplicate.
+Duplicate bugs fragment information and waste triage time.
+If you find a duplicate, don't just close yours — add your reproduction steps, your environment details, and your screenshots to the original.
 Your additional context might be the missing piece that helps the developer reproduce and fix the issue.

 10. Follow up and verify bug fixes

 Filing a bug report isn't the end of your responsibility — it's the beginning of a conversation.
 When a developer asks for clarification, respond quickly.
 When a fix is deployed, verify it.
-When you find additional context, update the report.

 Verify fixes: When a developer marks a bug as resolved, test the fix in the same environment and conditions where you originally found the issue.
 A bug isn't truly fixed until it's verified by someone other than the person who wrote the fix.